 Houston is the fourth largest city in the United States.
-There are 2.1 million people living in Houston and 4.3 million in Harris County1.
-Approximately one in 10 adults in Houston/Harris County have diabetes2.
+There are 2.1 million people living in Houston and 4.3 million in Harris County.1 15.6% of Houston’s adult population have diabetes.2

-Obesity is the most common chronic condition in Houston, affecting 32 percent of adults2.
-Obese men and obese women have a 7- and 12-fold risk, respectively, of developing diabetes3.
+Obesity is the most common chronic condition in Houston, affecting 32% of adults.3 Obese men and obese women have a 7- and 12-fold risk, respectively, of developing diabetes.4

 Cities Changing Diabetes is a global program of Novo Nordisk in which seven cities around the world are learning how to improve diabetes detection and care in their communities.
 Houston is the only American city participating.
 The program aims to map the problem, share solutions and drive concrete action to fight the diabetes challenge.

 Cities Changing Diabetes launched in Houston in November 2014 with a comprehensive analysis of the major gaps and vulnerabilities associated with diabetes.
 Soon after it launched, the program invested more than a year researching the diabetes epidemic in Houston.
 A community-wide assessment identified the populations most at risk for developing the disease and compared them to Houstonians already diagnosed with diabetes.

 This work led to the formation of five Action Work Groups with more than 75 diverse members representing approximately 60 faith-based organizations, government, health insurance companies, medical providers, employers and non-profit entities.

 The focus areas for the five Action Work Groups were: